Portland Taiko seeks Artistic Director

 Portland Taiko recently worked with the Oregon Symphony and Fear No Music, performed from Seattle to Eugene, and built a Japanese-inspired festival float for the Rose Festival Starlight Parade.
-In 2019, Portland Taiko will celebrate its 25th anniversary by curating a museum exhibit on its history, co-hosting the North American Taiko Conference, and presenting a gala anniversary concert.
+To celebrate its 25th anniversary in 2019, Portland Taiko curated a museum exhibit on its history, produced the multicultural People of the Drum event, co-hosted the North American Taiko Conference, and presented a gala anniversary concert.

 Portland Taiko is an equal opportunity employer.
 All decisions related to hiring, training, compensation, benefits, and promotion will be based on merit and qualifications.
 Portland Taiko will not discriminate against any individual in regards to hiring or any term or condition of employment because of an individual’s race, ethnicity, religion, sex, gender identification, national origin, ability, or age.
 For additional information, please visit our website at www.portlandtaiko.org.